kenghweeng/fairest-of-them-all/disparate_mistreatment/README.md

 ### 1.8.
 ProPublica COMPAS dataset

-We also provide a demo of our scheme with <a href="https://github.com/propublica/compas-analysis" target="_blank">ProPublica COMPAS dataset</a>.
+We also provide a demo of the scheme with <a href="https://github.com/propublica/compas-analysis" target="_blank">ProPublica COMPAS dataset</a>.
 For seeing the effect of fairness constraints on this dataset, execute the following commands:

 ```shell
 $ cd propublica_compas_data_demo/